PhantomBeardPH/STALKER-Script-Fixer/README.md

 3. Wraps them in safe `if type(...) == "function"` checks to prevent nil crashes.
 4. Backs up any changed file before fixing.

+🚀 Usage
+python stalker_fixer.py /path/to/gamedata
+--This will recursively scan and fix script/config files in the target folder.

+📦 Supported Mods (and growing):
+-GAMMA (Anomaly-based)
+-EFP (Expanded Factions Project)
+-STALKER Anthalogy 2.0+ OBT

+ Others (open a GitHub Issue or PR for requests!)

+ 🧠 Modder Tips:
+Place this tool in your root STALKER mod directory

+Run it after every mod install or script change

+Use version control (like Git) to track changes

+Do not run it blindly if you manually wrote complex Lua logic — always review changes

+💾 Low RAM Usage
+This script:

+Avoids loading massive files in memory

+Skips files over 5MB

+Uses generator-style iteration

+Ideal for low-spec machines and older PCs used for modding.

+👥 Contributing
+Pull requests welcome!

+If you’re a STALKER modder or Lua nerd, help improve:

+Detection logic

+Wrap patterns

+GUI frontend (optional future goal)

+Error logging and UI feedback

+🛡️ License
+MIT License — free to use, share, and improve.

+FURTHERMORE:
+contact me at mangganern2023@gmail.com if you want your project to be supported by my work.

+:) Happy Hunting Stalker!
+///////////////////////////////////
 Example auto-patch:
 ```lua
 -- Before